Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Introduction

-While PINNs exhibit remarkable adaptability to complex physical systems and have demonstrated interesting results across various domains, their efficacy relies on several factors that warrant closer scrutiny.
-One critical aspect is the architectural design of the neural network, which influences its ability to capture intricate physical phenomena accurately.
-Additionally, the choice of loss functions and optimization techniques also play a pivotal role in the overall performance of PINNs.
-Furthermore, the computational overhead associated with training large-scale PINNs raises questions about their scalability and efficiency, particularly in comparison to established numerical methods that have been optimized over decades.
+Although PINNs exhibit remarkable adaptability to complex physical systems and have demonstrated interesting results across various domains, their efficacy is based on several factors that warrant closer scrutiny.
+One critical aspect is the architectural design of the neural network \cite{WangGradientPathologies, Wang2024PirateNetsPD, 2024arXiv240204390J, KANs}, which influences its ability to capture intricate physical phenomena accurately.
+Other ideas proposed to enhance the performance of PINNs are, for example, domain decompositions \cite{DomainDecomposition}, trainable activation functions \cite{JAGTAP2020109136}, loss function redefinitions \cite{WANGCausality}, or curriculum strategies \cite{krishnapriyan2021}, among others.

+Despite their flexibility, training neural networks can be computationally expensive for many problems.
+The challenge also makes it difficult to determine which hyperparameters are crucial for improving results.
+Recent research has focused on this issue, particularly the weights controlling the residual and supervised terms, with new methods proposed to mitigate the negative effects of their magnitude disparity \cite{LIU2021112,WangTengPerdikarisGradientPathologies,WANG2024113112}.
+Some studies have also tried to give estimates of the errors as a function of different hyperparameters, such as the network size or the number of training points, for particular PDE problems \cite{Shin2020OnTC,Shin_2023,10.1093/imanum/drab093,10.1093/imanum/drac085,DeRyck2022,Biswas2022}.
+Scaling PINNs to large-scale or high-dimensional problems can be challenging.
+The neural network may require more layers or neurons, increasing the risk of overfitting or making the training process unstable.
+Tackling the so-called \emph{Curse of Dimensionality} is not a trivial task, and it has been recently studied in \cite{HU2024106369}.

-Addressing these challenges needs a concerted effort from researchers to establish comprehensive benchmarks, standardized evaluation metrics, and theoretical frameworks that elucidate the fundamental principles governing the behavior of PINNs.
-Only through rigorous analysis and systematic experimentation can we unlock the full potential of PINNs and turn them into reliable tools for solving complex physical problems across diverse fields, ranging from fluid dynamics and solid mechanics to quantum physics and beyond.
+Addressing these and other challenges needs a concerted effort from researchers to establish comprehensive benchmarks, standardized evaluation metrics, and theoretical frameworks that elucidate the fundamental principles governing the behavior of PINNs.
+Only through rigorous analysis and systematic experimentation can we unlock their full potential and turn them into reliable tools for solving complex physical problems across diverse fields, ranging from fluid dynamics and solid mechanics to quantum physics and beyond.

+Although PINNs also have great potential in solving inverse problems (with applications in many and varied scenarios, such as fluid mechanics \cite{CMWYK2021,RYK2020,XWL2020,JMAK2022}, materials science \cite{ZDKS2022,SJBSK2022}, plasma physics \cite{MFHHZR2021}, among many others \cite{KYHWDP2020,2023MHPMM,ChenLuK2020}), which are crucial for many scientific and engineering applications, in this work, we focus on the use of PINNs for forward problems, specifically in solving partial differential equations for physics-related applications.
+Nevertheless, we think that our findings could be also useful in other contexts, including inverse problems, which deserve a more thorough exploration.